Sutta Nipata: Presentation

 Like most early Buddhist collections, it is divided into sections (vagga), five in this case, and contains 70 suttas, plus a prologue and an epilogue, (Note: Note regarding the number of suttas in the Sutta Nipāta: Ṭhānissaro Bhikkhu indicates 71 or 72 instead of 70, depending on whether or not he includes the prologue and epilogue in his presentations.).
-Among the other canonical texts, only one collection is stylistically close to it, the 1st Sagāthā Vagga section (SN.I), part of the Saṃyutta Nikāya (SN), several of whose suttas are versified in the form of dialogue.
+Among the other canonical texts, only one collection is stylistically close to it, the Sagāthā Vagga section (SN.I), part of the Saṃyutta Nikāya (SN), several of whose suttas are versified in the form of dialogue.

 It is distinguished from the other collections of the canon, because all the suttas that compose it are poems written in verse sometimes mixed with a few passages in prose (without any being only in prose).
 It has 1149 verses.

-Three suttas from the Sutta Nipāta are among the most famous of ancient Buddhism, such as: (Sn.I.8) Metta Sutta; (Sn.II.1) Ratana Sutta (Discourse on the Three Treasures); (Sn.II.4) Maṅgala Sutta (Discourse on the Great Blessing).
+Three suttas from the Sutta Nipāta are among the most famous of ancient Buddhism, such as: (Sn.I.8) Mettā Sutta; (Sn.II.1) Ratana Sutta (Discourse on the Three Treasures); (Sn.II.4) Maṅgala Sutta (Discourse on the Great Blessing).
 They hold an important place in the ritual of the Theravāda tradition and are recited daily in monasteries, as well as on certain occasions.
 They are among the texts considered to be protective and sources of spiritual blessing.

-Multiple Occurrences in the Pali Canon
+Multiple Occurrences in the Pāli Canon

 Some suttas appear in several collections under the same titles, such as (non-exhaustive list):